sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 This feature can NOT be enabled or disabled at runtime.
 Reboot is required after enabling/disabling this feature to make sure route entry using and not using this NHG feature would not co-exisit in the `APPL_DB`.

+#### Source of APPL_DB entry related to NHG

+Expectation today is there is only one source, FRR or some other routing container, to modify NHG related entries in `APPL_DB`.

+If there is any use case to use more than one source, then design of `APPL_DB` schema and related logic need to be studied.
+For example, we might need additional attr/entity to distinguish the source of the NHG/NH entry.

+Not that this not specific to NHG feature but typical limitation when more than one entities are modifying same `APPL_DB` entry.